dfe-analytical-services/explore-education-statistics/README.md

 This could result in the following projects failing to work correctly:

 - Admin (unlikely to have an issue, but still mentioned in case)
-- Processor (will error during file validation)
+- Data Processor (will error during file validation)

 To fix this, you need to create an `appsettings.Local.json` file in the relevant project e.g.